puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_start_sudo.markdown

 	 User jargyle may run the following commands on this host:
     (ALL) NOPASSWD: ALL

-> That's it!
-You've successfully managed sudo privileges in your Puppet deployment.

 ### Other Resources

 For more information about working with Puppet and Sudo Users, check out our [Module of The Week: saz/sudo - Manage sudo configuration](https://puppetlabs.com/blog/module-of-the-week-sazsudo-manage-sudo-configuration) blog post.